section-engineering-education/engineering-education/content/articles/introduction-to-cloud-management/index.md

   - url: /engineering-education/introduction-to-cloud-management/hero.jpg
     alt: Cloud management example
 ---
 Cloud management is the control of products and services running in the cloud.
+By learning to manage the cloud, you will learn to manage cloud processes, have full access to workflow automation, create cloud instances, manage resources, track cost usage, and divide costs.
 <!--more-->
-By learning to manage the cloud, you learn to manage cloud processes, have full access to workflow automation, create cloud instances, manage resources, track cost usage, and divide costs.

 In this article, we will understand how to choose the best cloud platform.
-Also, we'll discuss the challenges of cloud management and ways to beat them.
+We will also discuss the challenges of cloud management and ways to beat them.

 ### Table of contents
 - [Introduction](#introduction)